MarkMa512/rabbitmq-crl-example/README.md

 ```

 #### PLAIN Authetication Mechanism
-If you wish to use **PLAIN** authetication mechanismonly, besides commenting out the line in `rabbitmq.conf` as per mentioned in [Before you begin: Authetication Mechanism](https://github.com/MarkMa512/rabbitmq-crl-example#before-you-begin-authetication-mechanism), follow step 6
+If you wish to use **PLAIN** authetication mechanismonly, besides commenting out the line in `rabbitmq.conf` as per mentioned in [RabbitMQ Authetication Mechanism](https://github.com/MarkMa512/rabbitmq-crl-example#rabbitmq-authetication-mechanism), follow step 6.

 6. Run the `apply_useraccess_plain.sh` script:
 ```